OfficeDev/office-js-docs-pr/docs/design/office-ui-fabric.md

 For information about font sizes and colors that are available in Office UI Fabric, see [Typography](https://dev.office.com/fabric#/styles/typography) and [Colors](https://dev.office.com/fabric#/styles/colors).

-## Using Fabric Components
+## Use Fabric Components
-Fabric provides a variety of UX components that you can use to build your add-in.
-There are various types of components including:
+Fabric provides a variety of UX components that you can use to build your add-in, including the following types of components:

-- Input components, for example Button, Checkbox, and Toggle.
+- Input components - for example, Button, Checkbox, and Toggle
-- Navigation components, for example Pivot, and Breadcrumb.
+- Navigation components - for example, Pivot Breadcrumb
-- Notification components, for example MessageBar, and Callout.
+- Notification components - for example, MessageBar and Callout

 Not all Fabric components are recommended for use in add-ins.
-We provide guidance on using Fabric components in add-ins.
-For example, see [Button](buttons.md) for guidance on using a Fabric Button in your add-in.
+We provide guidance for how you can use the recommended components in this section.
+For example, for guidance for using a Fabric button in your add-in, see [Button](button.md).

-You may use different JavaScript frameworks, such as Angular or React, to build your add-in.
+You can use different JavaScript frameworks, such as Angular or React, to build your add-in.
 To get started using Fabric components with your framework, see the following resources.

 |**Framework**|**Example**|
 |:------------|:----------|